About the Certificate

 Dr. Evan Tiffany, Department Chair

 Dr. Tiffany can advise on course selection and certificate options.
-To declare the certificate, please see Mrs. Bologea (contact details above).
+To declare the certificate, please see Mr. Leardi (contact details on the left).

 image credit: The Noun Project CC-BY https://creativecommons.org/licenses/by/3.0/